dclarkchakray/shibboleth-vagrant/README.md

 # Manage
 You can use phpLdapAdmin application to manage users that are allowed to authenticate.
 It can be found https://vagrant.local/ldapadmin.
 Authenticate with user: "cn=manager,dc=vagrant,dc=local" password: "Password1"

+# Debugging LDAP
+Ldap debugging is on by default has been enabled and the log files are available in the host:

+$>vagrant ssh
+$>tail -f /var/log/ldap.log

+To see an individual request emptying out the existing log file:

+$>cat /dev/null > /var/log/ldap.log

+Then action the request and review the file as there will be a large amount of debug information.

 # File locations

 * Shibboleth IdP - /opt/shibboleth-idp